Rahul Gandhi Convicted In 'Modi Surname' Case; What Are His Options Now? Will He Face Disqualification As MP?

 Before the top court ruling came, convicted lawmakers continued to enjoy the same privileges as MPs or MLAs until they exhausted all their judicial remedies.
 In 2013, an attempt was made to overturn the decision of the Supreme Court, and The Representation of People (Second Amendment and Validation) Bill 2013 was tabled in the Rajya Sabha.

-Ever since the verdict of the Supreme Court, 11 elected representatives have been disqualified after their conviction by courts.
-Pappu Kalani, Jagdish Sharma, Lalu Prasad Yadav, Rasheed Masood, Asha Rani, Enos Ekkka, Babanrao Galop, T M Selvaganapathy, Suresh Halvankar, Kamal Kishore and J Jayalalithaa are those who have been disqualified after their conviction by courts.
+Ever since the Supreme Court verdict, 11 elected representatives have been disqualified following their conviction by various courts.
+Pappu Kalani, Jagdish Sharma, Lalu Prasad Yadav, Rasheed Masood, Asha Rani, Enos Ekkka, Babanrao Galop, T M Selvaganapathy, Suresh Halvankar, Kamal Kishore and J Jayalalithaa are those who were disqualified after their conviction by courts.

 What Did Rahul Gandhi Actually Say?